Staff Profile:Dr Hella Eckardt

 - Research groups / Centres:

 Hella Eckardt teaches provincial Roman archaeology and material culture studies.
-Her research focuses on theoretical approaches to the material culture of the north-western provinces and she is particularly interested in the relationship between the consumption of Roman objects and the expression of social and cultural identity.
-She has published on lighting equipment (Illuminating Roman Britain) and objects associated with grooming and personal adornment (Styling the body).
+Her research focuses on theoretical approaches to the material culture of the north-western provinces and she is particularly interested in the relationship between the consumption of Roman objects and the expression of social and cultural identities.
+She has published books on:

-A recently completed, AHRC-funded project with Gundula Müldner & Mary Lewis examined the evidence for incomers in Romano-British towns through a combination of material culture, skeletal and isotope research.
+With Gundula Müldner & Mary Lewis, Hella examined the evidence for incomers in Romano-British towns through a combination of material culture, skeletal and isotope research.
 This showed that there is considerable evidence for individuals of very diverse origins living in later Roman towns such as York and Winchester.
-Read more about the project: A Long Way from Home: Diaspora Communities in Roman Britain
+Read more about the project: A Long Way from Home: Diaspora Communities in Roman Britain .

 - Publications: